 Private Island: Belize

 Pure, exotic, fun, and unforgettable.
-Our third and final "10th birthday" celebratory trip combines the lush jungles of Central America, the ancient ruins of the Mayans, and a stunning privately-rented entire island paradise.
-For 8 days, we'll find ourselves snorkeling with wild turtles, exploring ancient archeological sites, kayaking across impossibly blue seas, immersing ourselves in dense jungles, in what can only be described as pure paradise.
-During the first few days of the trip we'll head into the jungles of the mainland, exploring some of the oldest and most impressive ruins in the world, and soaking in the nature and the cultural heart of Belize before heading out to our own luxury island paradise for 4 nights of Caribbean bliss where all meals are prepared by our own chef, and island activities abound.
+Our third and final "10th birthday" celebratory trip combines the uniquely beautiful landscape of Belize, the ancient ruins of the Mayans, and a stunning privately-rented entire island paradise.
+For 8 days, we'll find ourselves snorkeling with wild sea turtles, exploring ancient archeological sites, soaking up the Caribbean sunshine, and kayaking across impossibly blue seas in what can only be described as pure paradise.
+During the first few days of the trip we'll head inland, exploring impressive Mayan ruins, and soaking in the nature and the cultural heart of Belize before heading out to our own luxury island paradise for 4 nights of Caribbean bliss where all meals are prepared by our own culinary team, and island activities abound.

 It's our way of ending the 10th year of Detours with a fabulous bang.
 Enjoying both land-based and sea-based adventures with good food, warm weather, and in good company.
 Check out all the details of this "special edition" trip to cap off our 10th year of sharing adventures with you.